jjuran/metamage_1/README.md

 Metamage Repository #1
 ======================

 This is a monolithic repository of Metamage source code that doesn't have its own home.
+For build instructions, see the [HOWTO][].

 The following components are not original Metamage code: